Chemical Compound Background 9 masthead

 A copy of the Company’s articles of association can be accessed here

-The Company is aware of the following shareholders holding 3% or more of the issued share capital of the Company as at 31 December 2023 adjusted for TR-1 notifications through 31 December 2023:
+The Company is aware of the following significant shareholders holding 3% or more of the issued share capital of the Company as at 31 March 2026.

 Shareholder Percentage